fractalwrench/portfolio/content/posts/json-2-kotlin.md

   }
 ```

 We add a property for each JSON field by generating a `PropertySpec`.

 For our case, all we need to include is the Kotlin identifier, and the property's Kotlin type, which is represented by `TypeName`.

-The typename may be a Kotlin Standard Library type such as `String?`, but could also be a type generated earlier on, such as `Foo`.
+The typename may be a Standard Library type such as `String?`, but could also be a type generated earlier on, such as `Foo`.

-Each `TypeSpec` will be pushed to a Stack, where it will eventually be written to an `OutputStream` as a Kotlin source file.
+Each generated `TypeSpec` will then be pushed to a Stack, where it will eventually be written to an `OutputStream` as a Kotlin source file.

 ## Writing a Kotlin command-line application
-Our conversion tool is working pretty nicely now, so we'll start writing a command-line app.
-We'll add a dependency on the `core` module and the [Apache Commons CLI](https://commons.apache.org/cli/usage.html), which does all the hard work of parsing arguments:
+Our conversion tool is working pretty nicely by this point, so we'll start writing a command-line app.
+This module will depend on the `core` module and the [Apache Commons CLI](https://commons.apache.org/cli/usage.html), which does all the hard work of parsing arguments for us.

 ```
 compile project(":core")